xtrone88/vesta-rental-mockup/docs/backend_spec.md

        1. Pre - Stay email (1 day before stay send at 9am CST)

     1. Guesty Integration:
-       1. Should be able to sync properties with [Guesty](https://docs.guesty.com/) with a command and cron job occurring hourly
+       1. Should be able to sync properties with [Guesty](https://docs.guesty.com/) with a command and cron job occurring hourly.
+Sync may get confusing if we allow them to edit properties on our site, long term we likely will support non-guesty properties which will require additional attributes and local images.
+If we allow even sorting of images locally, this will get complex.
        1. Add Booking on guesty post auction using the create reservation api https://docs.guesty.com/#create-a-reservation
     1. Stripe
        1. Should Immediately charge the card upon auction ending.